 Some people are visually-focused.
 They’re drawn to light and color and love studying the composition of items in a space.
 Often these people make for excellent photographers.
 Some people inherently understand that taking photos is not just a way to remember a scene in the future, it is a way of showing another human being how you see the world.
-Given how magical the art of photography can be, it’s no surprise that there is money to be made working as a photographer.
+According to Inkifi, there is something beautiful, revealing, and perhaps even revolutionary, in seeing your digital images as prints.
+Given how magical the art of photography can be, it’s no surprise that there is money to be made working as a commercial photographer.
 The key is figuring out the business side of things when starting a photography business.
 The following post will explore how to begin making a profit off of your photography work.

 Foremost, as with any artistic industry, practice is important.
 Because of the internet, there are now hundreds of thousands of competitors producing all forms of artwork.
 Many of these people are releasing their photos, videos, writing, and film for free online.
 This means that the standard for quality has risen dramatically.
 As you work your way through the rest of this information, make sure you are taking the time out each day to improve your skill behind the camera.
 Try reading a book or a few articles a week related to photography theory or the rules of composition.
 Take photos of things you typically do not photograph.

 The most standard way to make money from photography is to be paid to take photos someone wants.
 Examples of this include, wedding photography, baby photography, sports photography, portfolio photography, and event photography.
-To begin making money in this way, you will need to develop a portfolio.
+To begin making money in this way, you will need to develop a portfolio showing some works of yours and not forget to use ideas from wedding photo books as it can make a sense of happiness for the viewers.
 This can be hosted on your website or on a social media platform that presents images at their highest quality.
 It may take some time to build up your portfolio enough to begin charging the rates you desire, but if you consistently produce beautiful photos and people can see them, you will find yourself being hired out for a day or more to take photos for someone.

 If you don’t want to run the business yourself, you can seek out a photography company and find work with them, though this route will be harder to pull off and because the company will take a cut of the profit, you will likely be making less money.
 This being said, you’ll avoid a lot of the headaches that come with booking clients and marketing the business, so the trade-off may be worth it to you.